naga0525/todo-list/README.md

 # todo-list

-This application will allow to add TODO task into a list
+This application will allow to add TODO task into a list and delete the completed list.

 ## Development server

-Run `ysrn install` for installing dependices.
+Run `yarn` for installing dependices.

 Run `npm start` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.